daniele-salvagni/dan.salvagni.io/src/pages/b/aws-sam-and-typescript-building-functions-and-layers.md

 > functions, there is no way to change the
 > [format option](https://esbuild.github.io/api/#format), which is forced to be
 > `cjs`.
 When building layers, for which at the moment we must use a different
-> build system, we should always remember to transpile our code to use
+> build system through a Makefile, we should always remember to transpile our
-> `commonjs` modules.
+> code to use `commonjs` modules.

 This post will provide an example of a working configuration to avoid some of the common pitfalls.